sid-1998/booknotes/system-design/system-design-interview/chapter09/README.md

 Other functional requirements - high availability, scalability, fault tolerance.

 # Back of the envelope calculation
 * 100 mil URLs per day -> ~1200 URLs per second.
 * Assuming read-to-write ratio of 10:1 -> 12000 reads per second.
- * Assuming URL shortener will run for 10 years, we need to support 365bil records.
+* Assuming URL shortener will run for 10 years, we need to support 365bil records. ( 100 mill per day -> 36.5 bil a year * 10y = 365 bil)
 * Average URL length is 100 characters
- * Storage requirements for 10y - 36.5 TB
+* Storage requirements for 10y - ( 1 bil -> 1 gb , we have 365 bil records for 10 years, so storage required is 365 GB )

 # Step 2 - Propose high-level design and get buy-in
 ## API Endpoints